azizulhakim6817/javascript-project-vanilla.js-core.js/readme.md

 const container = document.getElementById('container');
 container.appendChild(newDiv);
 3. What is Event Bubbling and how does it work
-Event Bubbling is when an event starts from the child element and propagates upwards to its parent elements.
+Event Bubbling is when an event starts from the child element and propagates upwards to parent elements.

 Example:

-javascript
-Copy code
 document.getElementById('child').addEventListener('click', () => {
   console.log('Child clicked');
 });